ljnelson/spec/definitions.md

 conceptually shared between two events.

-Briefly, and non-normatively, event context attributes are data about the representation of the event data within the event, not about the event itself, nor about the event data itself, nor about the occurrence the event describes.
+Briefly, and non-normatively, event context attributes are data about the _representation of the event data within the event_, not about the event itself, nor about the event data itself, nor about the occurrence the event describes.